Blondas/migration-utils/initial_prompt.md

 1. All output files are saved to ./out directory
 2. If not empty out directory already exists, rename it to ./out_{DATETIME} (take datefime from the folder creation time)
 3. this is the initial query:
-table_metadata_sql = """
+table_list_sql = """
 SELECT TRIM(TRANSLATE(ag.name, 'ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789', '')), ag.agid_name, seg.table_name
 FROM arsag ag
 INNER JOIN arsseg seg ON ag.agid = seg.agid
 WHERE ag.name NOT LIKE 'System%'
 ORDER BY 2, 3
 """
+4. print number of rows fetched
-4. save the result in csv format with header consisting column names to ./out/table_metadata_sql
+5. save the result in csv format with header consisting column names to ./out/table_list_sql.csv
-5. for each table_name run following query: arsadmin_retrieve_metadata_sql = """
+6. for each table_name run following query: table_metadata_sql = """
    SELECT DISTINCT doc_name, pri_nid
    FROM {table_name}